MaxBenChrist/MaxBenChrist.github.io/_posts/2017-05-25-five-aspects-ml-business-processes.markdown

 </figure>

 Machine Learning is a summary of techniques that allow computers to learn.
-The field provides algorithms that are able to boost businesses performance by finding patterns in business activity, forecasting future events and optimizing decisions.
+The field provides algorithms that are able to boost businesses' performance by finding patterns in business activity, forecasting future events and optimizing decisions.

-For someone without Data Science experience it can be hard to judge where Machine Learning can generate business value.
+For someone without Data Science experience it might be hard to judge where Machine Learning can generate business value.
 So, in this blog post, I will sketch five characteristics of business processes that are worthy to be enhanced by Machine Learning.

 ---
 <br>